 Perhaps my favorite “bad” class was the first time I taught Great Books II during Spring 2015.
 In the previous semester, I had a great time teaching two sections of first-year students in Great Books I. Because of them, Fall 2014 is forever etched in my memory.
 The next semester, however, my performance was decidedly two or three notches down.
 I was quite unhappy, and it probably would have depressed me had it occurred ten or twelve years earlier.
 But I was older and more together now, and eventually made several changes to the course when I taught it again a year later.
 It improved a good deal, and I remember feeling quite happy even before seeing student evals.

 Was the improvement up to my desired level?
 Not at all.
-Teaching, again, isn’t a fixed science but an art and a craft.
+Teaching, again, isn’t a science consisting of laws and theories, but an art and a craft requiring adaptations and adjustments.
 There may be legitimate issues and problems with student evals as they are currently carried out.
 But they could be quite helpful, depending on how one approaches them.
 Let perfection be the goal after, hopefully, earning tenure.
 For now, my goal isn’t perfection but improvement.
-I am happy that I didn’t enter academia until my early thirties.
-Notwithstanding some moments of unhappiness and insecurity about student evals, I am generally happy for the place they have played in the improvement of my teaching life so far.
+In the end, I am happy that I didn’t enter academia until my early thirties.
+There have been moments of unhappiness and insecurity about student evals notwithstanding, and I also think there should be reform regarding the ways evals are done.
+Broadly speaking, however, I am happy for the place that they have played in the improvement of my teaching life so far.